Top 12 Best Magnesium Rich Foods

 Although we are starting to wake up to this fact and make more conscious efforts to create nourished farming conditions, our food is still lacking in the nutrition our bodies need.

 I recommend supplemental magnesium for the majority of my patients.
-Most people notice immediate results with better stress adaptation, energy, memory, improved bowel tone, mood, productivity and sleep quality.
+Most people notice immediate results with better stress adaptation, energy, memory, improved bowel tone, mood, productivity, and sleep quality.
 The key is to get the right form of magnesium.

 Not all magnesium is made equal.
-Different forms of magnesium have different benefits, some are better for mental health or sleep, others may have digestive benefits.
+Different forms of magnesium have different benefits, some are better for mental health or sleep, and others may have digestive benefits.
 Some are not bioavailable to your body and are effective in most cases.

 I’ve discussed the benefits of different forms of magnesium in this article.
 Here are the best forms of magnesium for your brain, mental health, and depression.